L-Diasa/Training/Objects and Functions/README.md

 const car = {
     color: 'black'
 }
-console.log("The color of the car is", car.color)
+console.log('The color of the car is', car.color)
 ```
 ```
 The color of the car is black